yipanglin/PHBS_TQFML/Project/README.md

 We can know that the media vote the MVP based on the contribution of the player to the team, which can be observed from personal statistics and team winning percentage (team standing).

 # Project Goal
-To predict the total vote point of each player in 2017-2018 season and can inference that the player with highest predicted vote-point will win the "Most Valuable Player (MVP)" .
+To predict MVP candidates in 2017-2018 season by training model using classfication from MVP candidates and other players .

 # Data
 A. What kind of data do I need?